 5 – Test, Review, and Test Again!

-As with all digital marketing methods, it’s always wise to test out different ideas, take a look at the results, and then refine the approach in the hope of producing better outcomes.
+As with any digital marketing strategy, it’s always wise to test out different ideas, take a look at the results, and then refine the approach in the hope of producing better outcomes.
 Retargeting is no different.

 The chances of your marketing team achieving impressive results with their first attempt at retargeting are slim, but that doesn’t mean your brand should give up on the process.
 With continual reviews and tweaks, remarketing or retargeting can become a worthwhile tool in your digital toolkit.